 Later, the sulfuric atmosphere was overwhelming and it made our throats dry and itchy.
 It got me teary-eyed.

 Covering our noses and mouths to avoid inhaling too much sulfuric air.
-It smells like you were surrounded by a hundred rotten eggs.
+It smells like you are surrounded by a hundred rotten eggs.

-We were almost near George’s step, a few meters before reaching the summit.
+We’re almost near George Step, a short distance before reaching the summit.
 This trail portion is named after George Cordovilla, who first trail-blazed a route to the crater summit.
-We were fortunate to meet him after the climb.
+We’re fortunate enough to meet him after the climb.

 Going down was more difficult.
 It was scary for me looking down at how far I can fall and roll over if ever I took a wrong step on those loose rocks.
-I can’t seem to stand well, my knees were shaky, so I just glided my butt down at some parts at the lava gulley.
-Embarassingly this had ripped my trek pants, but good thing I wore leggings under so I wasn’t that exposed–I could only laugh at myself when thinking about it.
+I can’t seem to stand well, my knees are shaky, so I just glided my butt down at some parts at the lava gulley.
+Embarrassingly this ripped my trek pants, but good thing I had leggings under so I wasn’t that exposed.
+I could only laugh at myself when thinking about it.

-I was clumsy that my Nalgene bottle dropped and bounced far below.
-There was no crack and I still use it today.
-The scratches on it reminds me how durable it is.
+Clumsy as I am, my Nalgene bottle dropped and bounced far below.
+No crack appeared and I still use it today.
+The scratches on it remind me how durable it is.

 Going down almost near the campsite, I tasted sour wild strawberries.
-Yum! 🙂
+Yummm! 🙂

 Tiki cooking for breakfast the next morning.